duosecurity/duo_confluence/README.md

 ### Optionally customize the Duo authentication page

-The authentication page is `duo_twofactor/src/main/resources/duologin.vm`.
+The authentication page is duo_twofactor/src/main/resources/duologin.vm.
 It can be used as-is, or styled to match your organization.

-If you want the Duo authentication page to include other resources, such as scripts or images, put them in the resources directory as well, and edit `atlassian-plugin.xml` to add them to the served resources.
+If you want the Duo authentication page to include other resources, such as scripts or images, put them in the resources directory as well, and edit atlassian-plugin.xml to add them to the served resources.
 After customizing, rebuild and install the jar.

 ### Build the jar